digital-asset/docs.daml.com/docs/2.9.0/docs/tools/daml-shell/index.rst

 ###########################

 Daml Shell is a terminal-based application that enables you to inspect a Daml ledger by connecting to a live PQS datastore.
-It can examine current or historical states of the ledger by querying ledger events, transactions, and contracts in a user-friendly manner.
-The Daml Shell CLI  includes extensive help via the help command; each command having its own detailed help support.
+With Daml Shell, you can examine current or historical states of the ledger by querying ledger events, transactions, and contracts.
+The Daml Shell CLI includes extensive help via the ``help`` command.

 Some of the actions that Daml Shell supports are: